cycleccc/collab-write/README.md

 ## Todo ✨

 - [X] Authentication with next-auth Authentication
+- [ ] switch theme and save in local storage、server
 - [ ] Strongly typed React components with TypeScript
 - [ ] Users can add tweets, like, retweet, and reply
 - [ ] Users can delete tweets, add a tweet to bookmarks, and pin their tweet